Private Internet Access VPN review: Low price, high level of service

 - New ownership may give some users pause

 Private Internet Access has an excellent price and a good amount of extra features beyond just connecting to a chosen location.
-It also has good number of country locations, a ton of servers, and 10 simultaneous connections, which is double what many other services offer.
+It also has a good number of country locations, a tonne of servers, and 10 simultaneous connections, which is double what many other services offer.

 Private Internet Access in brief: